 Various social media channels have their own impact that helps make them effective business tools.
 Here are some social media trends in the Philippines.

 Social Media Trends in the Philippines

 One of the most prominent social media trends in the Philippines is the rise of short-form videos.
-One example is Instagram reels.
+One example is Instagram reels which people have been using to get more IG followers.
 In 2021, the Instagram reels feature—more commonly known as IG reels— entered the Philippines.
 Businesses now have an additional means of advertising their goods and services by capitalizing on the short-form videos slowly taking over cyberspace.

-- Brand partnerships with influences on social media
+2. Brand partnerships with influencers on social media

 Influencer marketing has been around for quite some time.
 This type of marketing leverages an influencer’s following to get more conversions.
 While this technique isn’t new, it still proves very effective.